Wednesday, November 10

 This may be a blow to social justice education but we are not giving up on this fight.
 This all happened so suddenly just like in 2012, but this time the organizing is growing broader both at the grassroots level and within our regional politics.
 Something is clearly wrong, and terribly unjust about what has happened to our beautiful school, our students, families, teachers and staff.
 We all know that closing schools quickly before the summer break is an attempt to pull a fast one.
 To this day there has been no discussion, dialogue or communication with any of the district administration about the closure of Middle College High Point.

-What’s next?
-This blog will now be used to keep the sprit of Middle College High Point alive and to keep the community informed about efforts to re-open our beloved school.
+This blog will now be maintained by the Middle College Site Council to keep the sprit of Middle College High Point alive and to keep the community informed about efforts to re-open our beloved school.
+We are also expanding our scope to include the Ida B. Wells School for Social Justice at the University of Washington that has recently been subjected to having a teacher forcefully removed and is now in danger of losing their curriculum and learning community.

 You don’t close successful schools that help the students most in need of support and a positive learning environment, you grow them and celebrate the wonderful community building and dedication of the teachers, staff and most importantly the students.